-Updated January 2023.
+Updated to January 2024.
 Please use the menu.

 Background

 I come from an artistic family.
 My mother was a professional painter (Nina Carroll; www.paintingsbyninacarroll.co.uk) and my sister (Anna Steane) earns money painting images on shop windows in towns in the foothills of the French Pyrenees; she also paints beautiful small watercolours.
-My father’s interpretative architectural drawings of old buildings illustrate his book on the archaeology of standing buildings (John Steane and James Ayres 2012), and he has provided illustrations for his wife Elaine's published long-distance paths guides; he has painted watercolours most of his life.
+My father’s interpretative architectural drawings of old buildings illustrate his book on the archaeology of standing buildings (John Steane and James Ayres 2012), and he has provided illustrations for his second wife Elaine's published long-distance paths guides; he has painted watercolours most of his life.

 Health

 Being involved in producing art enhances my mental health; it provides an outlet for my creativity, gives expression to my feelings about the world, promotes my self awareness and self achievement and enhances my problem solving abilities.
 I enjoy colour and form and sharpen my my sense of space, pattern and foreground as well as developing my perceptual interpretation.
-By concentrating on creating art I can push the rest of the world momentarily to one side and just 'be'.
+Mostly when concentrating on creating art I can push the rest of the world momentarily to one side and just 'be'.

 Textile art

 As a teenager I spent many hours learning to crochet, to make pillow lace and to work on Florentine tapestry in order to make little presents for my mother who always appreciated home made gifts.
-But no one else in the family shared my enjoyment of sewing except my maternal grandmother who made many of her own clothes.
-My paternal grandmother disliked embroidery and happily gave me one of her beautiful sewing boxes (she'd inherited a few).

 Photography